Glossary: Microsoft identity platform

 They also surface during the consent process, giving the administrator or resource owner the opportunity to grant/deny the client access to resources in their tenant.

-Permission requests are configured on the API permissions page for an application in the Azure portal, by selecting the desired "Delegated Permissions" and "Application Permissions" (the latter requires membership in the Global Administrator role).
+Permission requests are configured on the API permissions page for an application, by selecting the desired "Delegated Permissions" and "Application Permissions" (the latter requires membership in the Global Administrator role).
 Because a public client can't securely maintain credentials, it can only request delegated permissions, while a confidential client has the ability to request both delegated and application permissions.
 The client's application object stores the declared permissions in its requiredResourceAccess property.

 A type of security token issued by an authorization server.
 Before an access token expires, a client application includes its associated refresh token when it requests a new access token from the authorization server.
 Refresh tokens are typically formatted as a JSON Web Token (JWT).